ofekhub88/Django/db_configuration.md

-# in setting.py in the prpoject lelvel
+# in setting.py in the prpoject level

 ```yaml
 DATABASES = {